BioinfoNet/Status-of-OpenScienceKE-LiteratureSearch/Reports.md

 In 2017, [Sci-GaIA](https://www.youtube.com/playlist?list=PLpDEU1mUCxGa6tLSP-kV0dXpP88XKvmpI), an an EU Horizon 2020 funded project
 "Energising Scientific Endeavour through Science Gateways and e-Infrastructures in Africa" organized a workshop at the Kenyatta University on Open Science.

-This brout stakeholders of different fields together in the discuss Open Science in Kenya.
+This brout stakeholders of different fields together in the discuss of Open Science in Kenya.